DataDog/saluki/ARCHITECTURE.md

 ### Topologies

-In Saluki, users construct **topologies**, which are a collection of uniquely identified **components** connected together in a directed, acyclic graph.
-While that may be the correct technical term, the simpler explanation is that it just means that components send data to each other in a single direction, like a pipeline of Unix commands (e.g., `cat messages | grep error | wc -l`), and that there can be no cycles between components (e.g., componentA -> component B -> component A).
+In Saluki, users construct a **topology**, which is a collection of uniquely identified **components** connected together in a directed, acyclic graph.
+This just means that components send data to each other in a single direction, like a pipeline of Unix commands (e.g., `cat messages |
+grep error | wc -l`), and that there can be no cycles between components (e.g., componentA -> component B -> component A).

 OK, so why does this matter?
 This structure allows components to be easily composed together, and it allow for a component to send data to multiple downstream components _or_ for a component to receive